+'''

 X Y Z Positioning Offset (cartesian) [mm] #POF

+'''

-If you have attached a camera to your machine for more exact interactive positioning, you can enter the distance here the camera has to the tool.
+If you have attached a surface sensor etc. to your machine for more exact interactive positioning, you can enter the distance of the sensor to the tool.
 If you adjust the position using the Control-Panel of Cenon, the offset is added to the real position.
 For normal applications this offset is zero for all axes.